zama-ai/concrete/docs/core-features/extensions.md

 ## fhe.ones(shape)

-Allows you to create an encrypted tensor of ones:
+You can create an encrypted tensor of ones:

 ```python
 from concrete import fhe